 What to Do Instead

-Nobody should feel ashamed about doing something that brings them unbridled joy, especially if it can help your mental health.
+Allow yourself to cherish those things that bring you unbridled joy — especially if they can help your mental health.
 Here's how to let go of the guilt and feel good about what makes you happy.

 1. Embrace Yourself as a Whole